-fees, credit rates of the lender, and the expected profit.
-125 The GOK notes that in addition to KEXIM, other commercial banks also provide comparable financial services for the acquisition of assets abroad, and that this program has previously been called the "Overseas Investment Credit."
-As of the end of 2010, KEXIM was a government-owned entity, through 74.4 percent ownership by the GOK.
-127
+POSCO and DWI reported receipt of loans under this program.
+119 Beginning in 1976, this program provides financial assistance from KEXIM to Korean companies through capital contributions, as well as through the acquisition of stocks and provision of long-term funds, thus enabling Korean companies to make foreign investments.
+120 Under the program, KEXIM extends loans to Korean companies in order to purchase foreign assets on the condition that the company has been doing business for more than three years in the same field as the targeted foreign asset.
+121 The GOK submits that KEXIM calculates the borrowing enterprise's interest rate by amending a base rate to reflect factors such as the delivery cost, administrative fees, credit rates of the lender, and the expected profit.
+122 The GOK notes that in addition to KEXIM, other commercial banks also provide comparable financial services for the acquisition of assets abroad, and that this program has previously been called the "Overseas Investment Credit."
+123 As of the end of 2010, KEXIM was a government-owned entity, through 74.4 percent ownership by the GOK.
+124

 The GOK submits that this program is administered by KEXIM, pursuant to Article 18(1)(5) of the KEXIM Act, Article 15(1) of its Enforcement Decree, and Articles 67 through 69 of KEXIM's Regulation Governing Financing Operations.
-128 Through this statutory and regulatory framework, when an applicant submits an application and the supporting documents for financing, the KEXIM loan officer reviews the materials to determine the eligibility based on the merits of the application, after which, if the application meets all the requirements and completes the internal credit extension evaluations process successfully, approval is granted.
-129 Both POSCO and DWI utilized this program prior to, and during the POI, maintaining outstanding loans from KEXIM for the acquisition of foreign mines.
-130 GS Global also reported use of this program during the POI.
-131
+125 Through this statutory and regulatory framework, when an applicant submits an application and the supporting documents for financing, the KEXIM loan officer reviews the materials to determine the eligibility based on the merits of the application, after which, if the application meets all the requirements and completes the internal credit extension evaluations process successfully, approval is granted.
+126 Both POSCO and DWI utilized this program prior to, and during the POI, maintaining outstanding loans from KEXIM for the acquisition of foreign mines.
+127

-Of the loans outstanding during the POI, DWI maintains that certain of these borrowings relate to the excavation of elements that cannot be used in the production of cold-rolled steel, and thus, any benefit derived therefrom is not attributable to subject merchandise under 19 CFR 351.525(b)(5).
-132 GS Global also claims that all of its borrowings relate to the excavation of elements not used in the production of cold-rolled steel, and thus, any benefit derived is not attributable to subject merchandise.
-133 As such, only certain of these loans from KEXIM for the acquisition of foreign mines that are used in the production of cold-rolled steel are included in this preliminary calculation.
-We have thus excluded all of GS Global's loans and some of DWI's loans based on their claims that the borrowings related to the excavation of elements which cannot be used in the production of the subject merchandise.
-We intend to verify GS Global's and DWI's claims for the final determination.
+Of the loans outstanding during the POI, DWI maintains that certain of these borrowings relate to the excavation of elements that cannot be used in the production of hot-rolled steel, and thus, any benefit derived therefrom is not attributable to subject merchandise under 19 CFR 351.525(b)(5).
+128 As such, only certain of these loans from KEXIM for the acquisition of foreign mines that are used in the production of hot-rolled steel are included in this preliminary calculation.
+We have excluded some of DWI's loans based on their claims that the borrowings related to the excavation of elements that cannot be used in the production of the subject merchandise.
+We intend to verify DWI's claims for the final determination.

-We preliminarily determine that this program is de jure specific within the meaning of section 771(5A)(D)(i) of the Act because this program is limited to companies that are investing in foreign mines pursuant to Article 18(1)(5) of the KEXIM Act, Article 15(1) of its Enforcement Decree, and Articles 67 through 69 of KEXIM's Regulation Governing Financing Operations.
+We preliminarily determine that this program is de jure specific within the meaning of section 771(5A)(D)(i) of the Act because this program is limited to companies that are investing in